 So, you're thinking about using your phone or tablet as a webcam.
 You've probably got a cable.
 We hope you've got Camo.
 And maybe you need a mount or a stand.
 I bought just about every type of stand on the market, and even tried constructing some makeshift ones from things I had around the house.
 In this guide, I'm going to run through which ones might work for you, and why.

-If you don’t have time to look through these options in detail, here are my recommendations:
+If you don’t have time to look through these options in detail, just get this one:

 Before starting to look into the various iPhone mounts, I had a think about what I was really looking for.
 In order of importance, an iPhone webcam mount should: